HelenPritchard/queer-motto-api/README.md

 **Returned format:** JSON

 **Description:** Return all the logs from the server, including various request types, the generated mottos and refusal messages.
-The fields 0 and 2 would be null when no mottos are generated.

 **USAGE:**